borenstein-lab/MIMOSA2shiny/docs/faqs.md

 layout: default
 ---

-# Frequently asked questions about MIMOSA2
+# Frequently Asked Questions about MIMOSA2
 Make this have its own sidebar menu

 - What kind of microbiome data can I use?
 Can I provide transcriptomic data?

+- How is MIMOSA2 different from MIMOSA1?

 - Which reference database should I use?